-The lift pump will prime with 36 inches (0.9 M) of lift from the water line to the inlet of the sea water pump.
+The lift pump will prime with 4 feet (1.2 m) of lift from the water line to the inlet of the sea water pump.
 The pump impeller must be wet at initial startup (see priming instructions, above).
-Raising the heat exchanger outlet point (where the sea water is injected into the set) decreases lift capacity.
+Raising the heat exchanger outlet point (where the sea water is injected into the exhaust system) decreases lift capacity.

-ACAUTION Do not operate the generator set if the cooling system is faulty.
+A CAUTION Do not operate the generator set if the cooling system is faulty.
 Doing so can result in damage to water-cooled exhaust system components and engine.